RankWeis/uppercut/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/24736.svg)](https://plugins.jetbrains.com/plugin/24736)

 <!-- Plugin description -->
-This IntelliJ plugin gives many useful upgrades to the usage of the  Karate language.
+This *100% free* IntelliJ plugin gives many useful upgrades to the usage of the Karate language.

-Features include syntax highlighting, Go-To definitions, running tests from intelliJ, embedded JSON, Javascript and XML support, and attaching a debugger to a running karate test.
+Features include syntax highlighting, Go-To definitions, running tests from intelliJ, embedded JSON, Javascript and XML support (for IntelliJ Ultimate only), and attaching a debugger to a running karate test.

-This project is OPEN SOURCED via the Apache Commons 2.0 license and is a WORK IN PROGRESS.
+This project is open sourced via the Apache Commons 2.0 license and is a work in progress.
-The aim is to provide all language features such as step through debugging, code formatting, and better Go-To-Symbol support.

 This icon, 'Karate', provided by The Noun Project and Akhmad Sobahus Surur -
   * https://thenounproject.com/icon/karate-6844506/ via the Creative Commons 3.0 License found